Scroll Top

 The best known regions for houseboat safaris are the Matusadona National Park on Lake Kariba in Zimbabwe and the Chobe and Zambezi Rivers in Namibia’s Caprivi Strip (these boats are usually accessed from Botswana’s Chobe National Park).
 A few other areas can offer them too, such as in the pan handle region of Botswana’s Okavango Delta.
 For an idea of what to expect from a houseboat safari, please see our short film on Houseboat safaris on the Chobe River.

-Mokoro (Local Dug-out)
+Mokoro safari (Local Dug-out)

 A ‘mokoro’ (or mekoro – plural) is a traditional dug-out canoe that is propelled through shallow water by a ‘poler’ standing at the back.
 Although used by locals in a few different wetland regions, mekoro excursions are mostly associated with Botswana’s Okavango Delta, where they are used to explore the shallow floodplains and channels of this wonderful wetland paradise.
 Many camps in the Okavango will offer mekoro excursions as a relaxed activity where you learn about some of the smaller aspects of the delta and appreciate the tranquillity of the environment.